timarney/react-faq/README.md

 https://medium.com/react-ecosystem/react-components-lifecycle-ce09239010df#.w7v5cw6tk

 #Context
-⚠️ Context is an **advanced and experimenta**l feature.
+⚠️ Context is an **advanced and experimental** feature.
 The API is likely to change in future releases.
 The rumours of its existence are true but be careful!

 https://medium.com/react-ecosystem/how-to-handle-react-context-a7592dfdcbc#.rtwgxxy0d